acm-cui/website-cui2023/attend/accessibility.md

 The {{ site.data.oc['conference']['roles']['diversity']['label'] }} is progressively assembling this information.
 If you have questions or wish to raise a point regarding our efforts to ensure all attendees can participate, please contact us <a href="{{ site.data.oc['conference']['roles']['diversity']['email'] }}">by email</a>.
 Rest assured,  we will work with you to make the conference accessible..

+##  What if I have a medical emergency or health problem during the conference?

+**In case of emergency call 112 for emergency services.**

+The nearest hospital is the Catharina Hospital, located at 3.5 km from the conference venue.
+If you require non-urgent medical care, please contact {{ site.data.oc['conference']['roles']['diversity']['label'] }} by <a href="{{ site.data.oc['conference']['roles']['diversity']['email'] }}">emailing us</a>, or ask any student volunteer.
+They will provide you with information about local doctors, specialists, chiropractors, etc.

+For non-resident attendees, buying travel insurance that covers medical expenses is strongly recommended as fees for emergency treatment can be very high.

 ## Pronouns

 Per CUI’s commitment to diversity, inclusion, and equity, we wish all attendees to indicate their pronouns to promote a safe, welcoming environment.
 This information will be included on your CUI {{ site.conference.year }} badge and in the online attendee profile of the virtual platform to foster dignity, courtesy, understanding, and mutual respect during interactions throughout the conference.
 Providing/displaying your pronoun on your badge is not mandatory.